 How much will my first visit cost me?

 The cost of your appointment will depend on your insurance policy.
 Each insurance provider is different, so please contact our office to receive an accurate estimate of your treatment cost.
-Our office manager will discuss financial options with you and work with you to find the right payment option for your budget.
+Our staff can discuss financial options with you and work with you to find the right payment option for your budget.
 We strive to make your treatment affordable, and offer several financial options to meet your needs.

 What if i don’t have dental insurance?